SAP/abap-to-json/docs/basic.md

 ....
 ```
 # API description
 Two static methods are most interesting in common cases: SERIALIZE and DESERIALIZE.
-The rest of the public methods are done public only for reuse purposes if you would like to build/extend your own serialization/deserialization code.
+The rest of the public methods are defined as public only for reuse purpose if you want to build/extend your own serialization/deserialization code.

 ## SERIALIZE: Serialize ABAP object into JSON

 * \> **DATA** (any) - any ABAP object/structure/table/element to be serialized
 * \> **COMPRESS** (bool, default=false) - tells serializer to skip empty elements/objects during serialization.
 So, all of which IS INITIAL = TRUE.
 * \> **NAME** (string, optional) - optional name of the serialized object.
 Will '"name" : {...}' instead of ' {...} ' if supplied.
-* \> **PRETTY_NAME** (enum, optional)- mode, controlling how ABAP field names are transformed in JSON attribute names.
-See the description below.
+* \> **PRETTY_NAME** (enum, optional)- mode controls how ABAP field names are transformed into JSON attribute names.
+More can be found in the description below.
-* \> **TYPE_DESCR** (ref to CL_ABAP_TYPEDESCR, optional) - if you know the object type already - pass it to improve performance.
+* \> **TYPE_DESCR** (ref to CL_ABAP_TYPEDESCR, optional) - if you already know the object type, pass it to improve performance.
 * \> **ASSOC_ARRAYS** (bool, default = false) - controls how to serialize hash or sorted tables with unique keys.
-See below for details.
+More can be found in the description below.
 * \> **ASSOC_ARRAYS_OPT** (bool, default = false) - when set, the serializer will optimize the rendering of name-value associated arrays (hash maps) in JSON
 * \> **TS_AS_ISO8601** (bool, default = false) - says serializer to output timestamps using ISO8601 format.
 * \> **NUMC_AS_STRING** (bool, default = false) - Controls the way NUMC fields are serialized.
 If set to ABAP_TRUE, NUMC fields are serialized not as integers, but as strings, with all leading zeros.
 Deserialization works compatible with both ways of NUMC serialized data.